annakozina/Getting_and_Cleaning_Data_Project/CodeBook.md

 STANDING,
 LAYING)

+Variable: subject
+Description: identifies the subject (person) who performed the activity for each window sample.
+Its range is from 1 to 30.

 FeaturesUsing its embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz are captured.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.